awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/cost-allocation-tagging.md

 ## Related topics<a name="cost-allocation-tagging-related-topics"></a>

 For more information, see the following topics:
-+ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*
++ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*
-+ [Activating the AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activate-built-in-tags.html) in the *AWS Billing and Cost Management User Guide*
++ [Activating the AWS\-Generated Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activate-built-in-tags.html) in the *AWS Billing User Guide*